 Sign up for the free plan and you won't have to provide any payment details.
 Choose something else and you can opt to pay by Bitcoin.
 If you use PayPal or a credit card, the payments are processed by a third-party, and ProtonVPN won't see your billing details.

-There were no issues with our PayPal payment, though.
-After handing over the cash, ProtonVPN directed us to our account dashboard, a handy web portal with useful files and information: account details, login credentials, an OpenVPN configuration file generator, a download link for the Windows client, and links to instructions for setting up Mac, Linux, iOS and Android devices.
+Signing up for ProtonVPN is straightforward.
+The company supports paying by card, Bitcoin or even cash if you're looking for extreme anonymity, but we chose PayPal.
+The process was completed within a few seconds, and ProtonVPN directed us to our account dashboard, a handy web portal with login credentials, an OpenVPN configuration file generator, a download link for the Windows client, and links to instructions for setting up Mac, Linux, iOS and Android devices.

 We grabbed a copy of the Windows client.
 It downloaded and installed in seconds with no technical hassles.
 We logged in with the user credentials we specified while signing up, and the main console appeared.

 The client looks great, with a professional and polished interface.
 It opens with a large world map which, for once, works mostly as you'd expect: spin the mouse wheel to zoom in and out, left click and drag to move around, hover the mouse cursor over a server icon to see its location, and click to get connected.